 Asparagus time has arrived!
 Otherwise known as Spring to many of you.

-There is a moment where asparagus season touches the beginning of grilling season and that moment is a beautiful thing.
+There is a moment when asparagus season touches the beginning of grilling season, and that moment is a beautiful thing.
 One of the forerunners of spring meets the beginning of summer outdoor cooking — this is a moment where things really feel like they are looking up.

 You have two choices when it comes to grilling asparagus (and for a whole lot more on grilling asparagus, click here!).
 One, carefully place your spears on the grill perpendicular to the grates so they don’t roll and fall through.
 Two, use a grilling basket.
 Or I guess, three, play Russian Roulette with your precious asparagus, and sacrifice a number of them to the grill gods.
 Three is a bad choice.

 You can also roast or broil the asparagus, or use an indoor grill, or a grill pan.
 You have many choices in life.
 Or at least you have many choices for how to cook asparagus.
 You could even steam or saute them, just to put a fine point on it.
 You are in control of your asparagus destiny.

 Sauce for Asparagus

 Boosting some simply cooked asparagus with a sauce takes it to a whole other level.
 And you have other choices, too!
 Make Ramp Chimichurri Sauce instead of using scallions if you are lucky enough to have those at your disposal.
 In fact, asparagus season matches up pretty neatly with ramp season, so this is a fine and plausible possibility.
 Or use “regular” chimichurri sauce, made with parsley and garlic.